-Emeralds - green, glowing gems - treasured and coveted for ages as the gem that was not meant to be.
+Emeralds - green, glowing gems - have been treasured and coveted for ages as the gem that was not meant to be.
 Emeralds are found in deposits in several places around the world, but Colombian emeralds are prized for their transparency, crystallization, and fire.
 Emeralds range in color from a slightly light, yellowish green, to a deep, dark bluish green.
 The darker green color is generally considered more desirable and the natural mineral inclusions, or flaws, add to the stone's character.

 Some of the rarest and most expensive emeralds in the world come from three main emerald mining areas in Colombia: Muzo, Coscuez, and Chivor.
 Emeralds were mined there long before the Spaniards arrived.
 Many of the gold and emerald encrusted items the indigenous tribes created are displayed in the Museo del Oro in Bogotá.
 It's not surprising that emeralds are the stuff of legends and history and were transported to Spain as part of the treasures of the New World.
 Judging by the number of emeralds found on the Atocha and proved to be among the finest ever mined, the Spaniards knew a gem when they saw it.

-In addition to their beauty, emeralds are believed to increase intelligence, protect marriages, ease childbirth and thought to enable its wearer to predict events.
+In addition to their beauty, emeralds are believed to increase intelligence, protect marriages, ease childbirth, and thought to enable its wearer to predict events.
 Cleopatra, among others, believed in their magical fascination and the lore surrounding this gem.

 The value of an emerald depends on the 4C's of cut, color, clarity, and carat.
 The characteristics of Colombian emeralds set the highest standards of quality.